-127. Council has considered whether development contributions and financial contributions are an appropriate source of funding for each of the targeted types of infrastructure assets and the community outcomes to which they primarily relate.
-Council has developed 7 outcomes to help achieve our Vision 2030 by creating an enduring pathway:
+- 126. Council has considered whether development contributions and financial contributions are an appropriate source of funding for each of the targeted types of infrastructure assets and the community outcomes to which they primarily relate.
+Council has developed 9 outcomes:

-- Papa whakatipu Outstanding places to play; and - Waahi pūmanawa Vibrant city heart, and - Whakawhanake pākihi Business innovation and prosperity, and - Kāinga noho kainga haumaru Homes that match needs, and - He hapori pūmanawa A resilient community, and - He huarahi hōu Employment choices, and - Tiakana to taiao Enhanced environment. - 128.
-These Outcomes form step 2 of the Vision 2030 process and have directly led to the adoption of the Homes and Thriving Communities Strategic Framework, the Economic Development Strategy Framework and the Infrastructure Strategy.
-As such the Outcomes are at the heart of the decisions that form the Policy. - 129.
-These Outcomes drive Rotorua towards a well serviced, resilient, growing community with business prosperity and a sustainable environment.
+- Kua tūhonotia, kua pakari hoki Connected and resilient

+- Ngā take mahi me te taiōhanga Employment & economy

+- Ngā mahi tūruhi Tourism

+- Ngā take whare Housing

+- Ngā mahi a te rēhia Active

+- Te taiao Environment mauri taiao

+- Haumarutanga Safety

+- Ngā wawata o te tangata whenua mana whenua aspirations

+- Ngā mahi toi, ahurea hoki arts and culture

+- 127. These outcomes drive Rotorua towards a well serviced, resilient, growing community with business prosperity and a sustainable environment.
 Development contributions provide a mechanism for funding of water, wastewater and stormwater to a standard needed to achieve Council's growth ambitions that may not otherwise be affordable to the community, and to protect and care for the district environment.
-As a dedicated growth funding source, development contributions also offer more secure funding through which Council can deliver on its Vision 2030 and priorities for new communities.
+As a dedicated growth funding source, development contributions also offer more secure funding through which Council can deliver on its priorities for new communities.